chef-boneyard/inspec-aws-old/docs/resources/aws_cloudtrail_trails.md

 ### names

-Provides a list of trail arns for all CloudTrail Trails in the AWS account.
+Provides a list of trail names for all CloudTrail Trails in the AWS account.

     describe aws_cloudtrail_trails do
       its('names') { should include('trail-1') }